Skip to Main Content Skip to Footer Content

 A power surge can make your air conditioner stop working.
 The same way a lightning strike sends a jolt to the heart, a sudden surge of electricity carries thousands or tens of thousands of volts through your home’s wiring.
 This makes your electronics, appliances, and HVAC system vulnerable to the damaging effects of power surges.
 To protect these devices, follow these tips:

-• Plug electricity-powered items into surge protectors: As a savvy electronics owner, you probably know to plug your computer, home entertainment equipment, and other sensitive electronics into surge protectors.
-Remember, there’s a difference between ordinary power strips and those that provide surge protection.
-Make sure the ones you use aren’t just glorified extension cords but that they’re bonafide surge protectors.
+As a savvy electronics owner, you probably know to plug your computer, home entertainment equipment, and other sensitive electronics into surge protectors.
+Remember, although they look similar, there’s a fundamental difference between ordinary power strips and surge protectors.
+A power strip provides multiple outlets, whereas a surge protector also has built-in surge protection.

 How to Reduce Your Dependence on the Electrical Grid